“It’s really a good day for it,” said Dwight Eisenhower, smiling broadly.

 “I should quit right there,” he laughed.

 The squirrels that prowled the lawn dug up his putting green, burying acorns nuts hardtack.
+They left small craters behind.
 One morning he finally had enough.
-“The next time you see one of those squirrels go near my putting green, take a gun and shoot it!”
-The Secret Service asked the groundskeepers to trap the squirrels, instead, and release them in a park far away.
+“The next time you see one of those goddamned squirrels go near my putting green, take a gun and shoot it!”
+The Secret Service asked the groundskeepers to trap the squirrels, instead, and release them in a park somewhere far away.

 In a week August would be come and gone.
 He would be 66-years-old soon.
 “I’m saving that rocker for the day when I feel as old as I really am,” he said, pointing to the rocker in the Oval Office.
-More days now than not, he felt like the day had drawn near.
+More days now than not, he felt like that day was drawing close.

 His birthday was on October 14th.
-CBS was planning a “Person to Person” style TV show the night before, on Saturday night.
-Eddie Fisher was going to sing ‘Counting Your Blessings Instead of Sheep’.
-Kathryn Grayson and Howard Keel were going to sing ‘Down Among the Sheltering Palms’.
-Nat King Cole, with the Nelson Riddle Orchestra, was singing ‘It’s Just a Little Street Where Old Friends Meet’.
+CBS was planning a “Person to Person” style TV show the night before.
+Eddie Fisher was going to sing ‘Counting Your Blessings Instead of Sheep.’
+Kathryn Grayson and Howard Keel were going to sing ‘Down Among the Sheltering Palms.’
+Nat King Cole, with the Nelson Riddle Orchestra, was singing ‘It’s Just a Little Street Where Old Friends Meet.’

 He was looking forward to it.